Spirited Away(Official Studio Ghibli Website) is an acclaimed 2001 animated feature film directed by the legendary Hayao Miyazaki.

 Zeniba’s Basic Information

-1. What is Zeniba’s witch contract?
+1. What exactly is Zeniba’s magical contract?

 Boh | Voice Actor: Tara Strong